rudybrian/PID_Fan_Control/README.md

 ## Installation
 FPP users: to make the script run as a daemon, follow the instructions below.
-  1. Upload the two python (.py) files to your FPP scripts directory (/home/fpp/media/scripts)
+  1. Upload the two python (.py) files and the init script (PID_fan_control.sh) to your FPP scripts directory (/home/fpp/media/scripts)
-  2. Upload the init script (PID_fan_control.sh) to your uploads directory.
-  3. SSH in to your FPP.
+  2. SSH in to your FPP.
     1. Manually run the PID_fan_control.py script to ensure it works properly, and add/adjust any configurable parameters via command line options.
 It may be helpful to enable verbose logging (--verbose) to see more details while running.
 You can view the logs in the FPP log directory under the name PID_fan_control.log.
     2. Only once you are satisfied with the settings, continue to the next step.
-    3. Copy the init script to your init.d directory with `sudo cp /home/fpp/media/uploads/PID_fan_control.sh /etc/init.d`.
-    4. Make the init script executable with 'sudo chmod 755 /etc/init.d/PID_fan_control.sh'
+    3. Make the init script executable with 'sudo chmod 755 /etc/init.d/PID_fan_control.sh'
-    5. Edit the init script and add any desired command line arguments to DAEMON_OPTS. e.g. `DAEMON_OPTS="--min_speed 85 --min_turn_off"`
+    4. Edit the init script and add any desired command line arguments to DAEMON_OPTS. e.g. `DAEMON_OPTS="--min_speed 85 --min_turn_off"`
-    6. Verify that the script is working by running the following `sudo /etc/init.d/PID_fan_control.sh start`, then `sudo /etc/init.d/PID_fan_control.sh status` this should show that the program is running.
-Also, confirm it is using the desired settings by looking at the most recent log entry in PID_fan_control.log in your FPP Logs.
-    7. Once you are happy with how things are working, run `sudo update-rc.d PID_fan_control.sh defaults` This will add the symbolic links to your rc directories and make the program automatically start/stop at the appropriate times.
+    5. Add the PID_fan_control.sh script as a preset for `FPPD_STARTED` with script arguments `start` and test (check PID_fan_control.log)
+	6. Add the PID_fan_control.sh script as a preset for `FPPD_STOPPED` with script arguments `stop` and test (check PID_fan_control.log)
-    8. Reboot FPP and ensure the daemon is running by checking the latest log entry, and confirming the `python /home/fpp/media/scripts/PID_fan_control.py` process is running from the FPP Troubleshooting Commands in the Processes section.
+    8. Restart fppd and ensure the daemon is running by checking the latest log entries.

 ### Optional Installation to support SNMP monitoring
   1. Upload the Perl script (read_fan_stats.pl) to your FPP scripts directory (/home/fpp/media/scripts)